The Scottish Highlands hides a multitude of sins…

 In her campy, vampy villainess role, Bette Davis is Madam Sin (1972).
-This is a film of the same name.
+This is a TV pilot movie of the same name.
 This film somehow (sadly) slipped my radar for the last two Bette Davis blogathons.
 It did happily get my attention this year.
-This not just for the appearance of Davis, in one of the best of her later roles.
+This was not just for the appearance of Davis, in one of the best of her later roles.

 Here she camps and vamps it up with the support from Robert Wagner, Denholm Elliott, Gordon Jackson and Roy Kinnear.
 But I watched it primarily for its setting of the country I still think of as home, with the Scottish Highlands in all its glory.

 The film tells of a one time C.I.A. agent, Anthony Lawrence (Robert Wagner) who has recently given up this day job.
-This due to his girlfriend, Barbara’s (Catherine Schell) untimely death.
+This is due to his girlfriend, Barbara’s (Catherine Schell) untimely death.
 The sad and despondent Lawrence is followed through 1970s London by a mysterious Malcolm De Vere (Denholm Elliott).
 De Vere catches up with Lawrence and offers him a paid job for an unnamed client.
 Lawrence refuses.

 Two nuns then approach Lawrence.
 One nun distracts him and the other stuns him with a device that emits sonic sounds.
 He collapses to the ground hearing this noise ringing in his ears.
 Then the half-conscious Lawrence is bundled into an ambulance and then is taken to a helicopter.
 Over the film’s opening credits we see he’s taken by chopper to a castle in the Scottish Highlands, with De Vere in tow.